 - The federal government may subsidize both programs

-It’s easy to get a personal loan to fund any leftover expenses.
+It’s easy to get a personal loan (Affiliate Link) to fund any leftover expenses.
 The minimum credit score needed to qualify is lower since the principal amount is smaller.
 These common plastic surgery reasons may qualify as medically necessary.
 Obtain a pre-certification to estimate the benefit.

 - Cleft lip and palate repair